hzzg0727/Metasurface-Design/README.md

 ## Introduction

 Fundamental metasurface design workflows realized with Python (notebook) based on Lumerical FDTD API.
-Code for paper [Fundamentals to frontiers of metasurface for flat optics: a multifaceted tutorial]().  <!-- NOTE -->
+Code for paper [Fundamentals to emerging concepts and applications of metasurface for flat optics: a multifaceted tutorial]().  <!-- NOTE -->
 Welcome for your star!

 **Important notes** <!-- NOTE -->